COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Proposed Method: COREA

-By aligning the 3DGS depth gradients with the SDF’s gradient field, our pixel-wise normal supervision achieves precise geometry alignment while preserving the distinct characteristics of both representations.
-Consequently, the SDF reconstructs a surface tightly aligned with 3DGS, providing a reliable foundation for subsequent relighting and ensuring high geometric fidelity.
+\jy{This depth-guided SDF learning yields a continuous normal field that later serves as a stable geometric prior for Gaussian normal learning in NGA, strengthening cross-representation geometric coupling beyond using alpha-blended normal signals alone.} Consequently, the SDF reconstructs a surface tightly aligned with the \jyn{3DGS depth surface}, providing a reliable foundation for subsequent relighting and geometry extraction.

-\subsubsection{Normal-guided Gaussian Alignment (NGA)}
+\subsubsection{Normal-guided Gaussian Alignment (NGA).}

-Accurate BRDF decomposition and relighting fundamentally rely on reliable fine-scale geometry and surface normals.
-Unlike previous methods~\cite{GIR, GSIR, GaussianShader, R3DG, RNG} that inferred geometry in the 2D image domain, we directly supervise each 3D Gaussian normal $\mathbf{n}_{\text{3DGS}}$ in 3D space by leveraging the SDF surface normal $\mathbf{n}_{\text{SDF}}$, ensuring precise and spatially consistent normal alignment.
+Accurate BRDF decomposition and relighting rely on reliable fine-scale geometry and surface normals\jyn{~\cite{GeoSplatting}.} \jyn{Since alpha-blended normals from discrete Gaussians are often oversmoothed and unstable in fine regions (Fig.~\ref{fig:normal_comparison}~(A)), we introduce NGA to refine relightable 3DGS on the shared underlying surface by leveraging the continuous SDF normal field as a stable reference for normal learning.}

-We first apply a depth loss $\mathcal{L}_{\text{depth}}$ between the depth maps of 3DGS and SDF to anchor global geometric consistency.
-Fine-scale accuracy is then achieved through a pixel-wise cosine-similarity loss between $\mathbf{n}_{\text{3DGS}}$ and $\mathbf{n}_{\text{SDF}}$: { } This 3D-to-3D normal alignment allows each Gaussian to recover fine surface variation at the pixel level.
+\jy{We first \jyn{align relightable 3DGS to the SDF} by minimizing the depth consistency loss $\mathcal{L}_{\text{depth}}$ between \jyn{their rendered depth maps.}} Fine-scale accuracy is then improved by minimizing a pixel-wise cosine-similarity loss between \jyn{the 3DGS-rendered alpha-blended normal map $\mathbf{n}^{\text{AB}}_{\text{3DGS}}$ and the SDF normal map $\mathbf{n}_{\text{SDF}}$}, where $\mathbf{n}^{\text{AB}}_{\text{3DGS}}$ serves as a differentiable coupling interface to update Gaussians rather than a stable supervision signal: { } \jy{This cross-representation alignment distills \jyn{SDF continuity into the discrete Gaussians,} enabling more stable and spatially consistent normal learning.}

-To further enhance geometric detail, we employ the gradient magnitude of $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$ as an additional adaptive signal for Gaussian densification.
-While conventional 3DGS performs densification based only on image-space gradients to improve rendering quality, we additionally apply densification to Gaussians that exhibit large gradients of $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$.
-This additional criterion encourages refinement in regions where geometric discrepancies remain high, achieving a balanced enhancement in both appearance and geometry.
-Driven by these dual gradient signals, we adaptively densify Gaussians to enhance both rendering fidelity and fine geometric detail.
+To further enhance geometric detail, we use the gradient magnitude of $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$ as an additional criterion for adaptive Gaussian densification.
+While the original 3DGS performs densification based only on photometric gradients to improve rendering quality, we additionally densify Gaussians that exhibit large gradients of $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$.
+This criterion encourages refinement in regions with large geometric discrepancies, improving both rendering fidelity and fine geometric detail.